Zakarialabib/myStockMaster/README.md

 MYSTOCK also has a simple POS system that allows you to sell your products, easy & simple reporting system that allows you to generate reports for your sales and purchases.

+## Roadmap

+Refactoring the code to use the new Laravel 9 features, livewire capacities, & tailwind responsiveness.

 ## Features

+-   Dashboard
+-   Products Management
+-   Category Management
+-   Brand Management
--   Inventory Management
+-   Unit Management
 -   Sales Management
 -   Purchase Management
+-   Quatation Management
 -   POS System
--   Reports
+-   Reporting System
 -   User Management
 -   Role Management
 -   Permission Management
+-   Warehouse Management
--   Settings
+-   Settings Management
--   Dashboard

 ## Changelog